 Product Description

-• Moist-soil tolerant: Performs well in wet sites and rain gardens
+Moist-soil tolerant: Performs well in rain gardens and wet sites

 Cultivating tips

-• Maintenance: Low—leave stems standing through winter and cut back in early spring
+Maintenance: Low; cut back stems in late winter or early spring

 Designs for your garden